slightlyoffbass/demoReactProject3/README.md

 - unsplash

-- fetch, not a seperate function, built into browsers, method, could cause more code
+- fetch, not a seperate function, built into browsers, method, could cause more code.